mapariel/portfolio/README.md

 ## Instructions

+If you want to clone and make it work, here are some explanations.
+If you just want to launch the full-stack you need docker and docker-compose.
+If you want to modify the backend, you need to install Python (in a virtual environment), if you want to modify the frontend, you need to have nodeJS installed.

 ### Launch the full-stack

-Now you can try the full-stack application with the docker-compose.yml file.
+Now you can try the full-stack application with the *docker-compose.yml* file.
 There will be three containers : one for postgresql, one for the backend and one for the frontend,

 `docker-compose up --build --detach`

 The application should be available at http://localhost:9091/

-Once the containers are launched, there is the need to initialize the database from the backend container.
+Once the containers are launched, there you have to to initialize the database from the backend container.
 You just have to do it one time.

 First enter inside the container :